zzcipod/E-commerce-Back-End/README.md

-# E-commerce Back End Starter Code
+# E-commerce Back End
+E-Commerce is a web APP allow user to easilt mangage their business.

+# Technology
+SQL
+Node